 We are blessed with some wonderfully creative people who decorate the church for special occasions with candles and amazing flower displays.
 Why not join in and develop your own creative talents – speak to Sue Madden.

 This was established in 2013 with support from many churches including St Dunstan’s.
 If you would like to help with delivering leaflets, collecting food or helping clients at the Foodbank Cafe then speak to Leslie or Jacqui

 This group has been running on Friday mornings for several years.
 It is a valuable service to young mums and tots.
 You can help by setting up or clearing up, serving tea and children’s drinks, singing, crafts, playing or talking.
 Now who can’t do one of those?
-Speak to Ros or Jon.
+Speak to Sam or Jon.

 We have a thriving Sunday Club for children from primary school age.
 This is a massive investment in the church of the future and a very important part of our mission.
 All materials are provided for leading children in small groups.
-If this could be a strength of yours then speak to Esther about how you can become involved.
+If this could be a strength of yours then speak to Sam about how you can become involved.

 Our 4TL group is growing in numbers and vitality.
 We have great leaders already but they would welcome more support in helping our children to mature towards young adult Christians.
 Everything from music to discussing those awkward questions – and maybe even camping!
-Speak to AJ or Sharon.
+Speak to Jon or Sharon.

 We run regular events and courses at St Dunstan’s – everything from our Alpha Banquet and Alpha Course to the Marriage and parenting Children / Teenagers Courses and then our Christmas Fair and Arts and Crafts Festival.
 There are many roles you could fill whether leading on a course or working in support.
 Speak to Jon.